-- teacher's marking. - Open ended questioning is used to promote curiosity and thinking skills. - Pupils are grouped by both ability and mixed ability, depending on the nature of the task. - The Schools Behaviour Policy is followed. - The school has established a Calm School Code which feeds into the behaviour policy and core values.
-Every class displays our code i.e. listen carefully, act kindly, move calmly. - Every class works collectively on their 'class expectations' to support positive work ethic and behaviour.
-This includes pupils detailing the expectations they have on their teachers / teaching assistants and vice versa. - House points are rewarded for positive learning behaviours.
+- Pupil 'reflections' regarding their own learning is encouraged and these are recorded in books. - Pupils are given time to respond to teacher's marking and to complete their AMG. - Open ended questioning is used to promote curiosity and thinking skills. - Pupils are grouped by both ability and mixed ability, depending on the nature of the task. - The Schools Behaviour Policy is followed. - The school has established a Calm School Code which feeds into the behaviour policy and core values.
+Every class displays our code i.e. 'Listen carefully, Act kindly, Move calmly'.
+This is also displayed around the school. - Every class works collectively on their 'class expectations' to support positive work ethic and behaviour.
+This includes pupils detailing the expectations they have on their teachers / teaching assistants and vice versa. - House points are awarded for positive learning behaviours. - Raffle tickets are awarded for positive behaviours.